Sustainable Ageing

 The activities of the group are coordinated by a Steering Committee formed by Valeria Bordone (University of Vienna, Austria), Bruno Arpino (University of Padua, Italy), and Pearl Dykstra (Erasmus University, The Netherlands).

-As a main activity, we plan to meet in a pre-conference workshop at the European Population Conference.
-In between EPCs, hybrid workshops will be organised at our institutions.
+As a main activity, we plan to meet every two years in a pre-conference workshop at the European Population Conference.
+In between EPCs, in-person or on-line workshops will be organised.
 All EAPS members as well as scholars from other disciplines who work on aspects related to sustainable ageing may join the Working Group and participate in its events.
 Representatives of NGOs and other organisations are also welcome to attend.
 Joining the group’s events usually is free of charge while participants are expected to cover their own travel and related costs.
-Hybrid events are however foreseen.
-Furthermore, the steering committee maintains a mailing list, through which all members of the group can communicate e.g. to announce their related publications or inform on related scientific events and job offers.
+In addition to the EAPS communication channels, events organised by this working group will be announced via a mailing list maintained by the steering committee and through social media.

-For information contact the members of the Steering Committee.
-This group is also actively collaborating with Population Europeand the Joint Programming Initiative More Years, Better Lives (JPI MYBL),which will facilitate dissemination of activities and involvements of stakeholders and policy makers.
+This group is also actively collaborating with Population Europe and the Joint Programming Initiative More Years, Better Lives (JPI MYBL), which will facilitate dissemination of activities and involvements of stakeholders and policy makers.
+For information, contact the members of the Steering Committee.

 Members